alcheck/transshift/README.md

 ### Transmission-bt RPC GUI client for iOS

 Rich RPC client for transmission-bt servers.
 As you know, these days almost every modern WiFi home router has a build-in torrent server and it is a transmission-bt.
-Transmission-bt is greate, it is open-sourced and has a huge fan community.
+Transmission-bt is great, it's open-sourced and it has a huge fan community.
-Though android community has a lot of implementations clients, the iOS-one is lack of that value.
-AppStore had some clients with very poor functionality but even those clients were removed (after I tried to submit this app and had a not very pleasant argue with appstore team about this app) After all of the discussons, finally appstore team rejected the app.
+Though android community has a lot of client implementations, sadly the iOS-one is lack of that and I think this is a big misfortune.
+AppStore had some clients with a very poor functionality but even those clients were removed (after I tried to submit this app and had a not very pleasant argue with appstore team about this app).
+My intention was to create a decent client that I would use evey day by myself.
+After all of the discussons, finally appstore team rejected the app.
 So here it is, download and compile, use and enjoy!

 **TransShift can:**